Best Pharmacy Technician Schools in Alabama

 The most common way to train as a pharmacy technician in Alabama is to complete either: on-the-job training or enroll in a certificate or associate degree in pharmacy technology in a community college, vocational school or even an online school.
 Pharmacy technician training programs take between 1 to 2 years to complete, depending on your chosen training program.

 Once you complete a training program you need to apply for registration with Alabama State Board of Pharmacy.
 Once registration has been approved, you can start to look and apply for entry level positions in retail or online pharmacies, hospitals, clinics, pharmaceutical companies and more.

-Pharmacy Technician license requirements in Alabama
+Pharmacy Technician Salaries in Alabama

 Alabama State Board of Pharmacy,

 Web site: https://www.albop.com/

 Certification is currently not a requirement.
 Although many employers would prefer a candidate with PTCB certification.